Ashwag-ta/FuDiCo/Data_Results/Data/README.md

 This directory contains the raw datasets used in FuDiCo.
 These datasets are provided for reference, transparency, and reproducibility.

 ### Included Datasets
-- Protein–protein Interaction (PPI) network
+- Protein–protein interaction (PPI) network
 - Disease–gene association dataset
 - Disease pair dataset
 - Fusion gene dataset (FusionGDB 2.0)